Skip to content

 • Expect mild muscle soreness, not sharp pain

-• Gently stretch the calves and use recovery days
+• Gently stretch your calves and use recovery days

 • Choose shoes with a wide toe box and zero drop